SCLBD/BackdoorBench/README.md

 - **Models**: Resnet18, PreactResnet18, VGG19
 <!--- `resnet18, preactresnet18, resnet34, alexnet, vgg16, vgg19, squeezenet1_0, densenet161, inception_v3, googlenet, shufflenet_v2_x1_0, mobilenet_v2, resnext50_32x4d, wide_resnet50_2, mnasnet1_0` -->

+For detailed structure and implementation details, you can refer to `./docs/detailed_structure.md`

 <!--- Note that, instead of implementing each individual method separately, we try to unify the workflow of different methods, by extracting some shared modules.
 Consequently, it can not only ensure fair implementations of different methods, but also facilitate other researchers to quickly implement their new methhods. -->